Please note:

 HUM 130 - Introduction to Religious Studies (3)

-An introduction to concepts central to the academic study of religion exploring various relevant methodologies.
-Provides a framework for understanding the many ways in which humans experience the phenomenon of the sacred through symbol, ritual, doctrine and experience in a variety of religious traditions and cultures.
-Students who have taken HUM 230 prior to 2007 may not take this course for further credit.
+Introduction to concepts central to the academic study of religion, exploring various relevant methodologies.
+Provides a framework for understanding the many ways in which humans experience the phenomenon of the sacred through symbol, ritual, doctrine, and engagement, in a variety of religious traditions and cultures.
 Breadth-Humanities.

 Section Instructor Day/Time Location